ehmicky/set-error-message/README.md

 However, if `error.message` is modified, `error.stack` might not be updated and still contain the previous message.

-This library fixes this by setting `error.message` while updating `error.stack` accordingly.
-This works on any JavaScript engines.
+This library fixes it by setting `error.message` while updating `error.stack` accordingly.
+This works on any JavaScript engine.

 # Example